andreyors/andreyors/README.md

 ### 😊 Hej!
 Welcome to my Github profile!

-I'm Andrey, a passionate software engineer and DevOps from Berlin, Germany 🇩🇪.
+I'm Andrey, a passionate software engineer (with 18+ years of experience) and DevOps from Berlin, Germany 🇩🇪.
 I love TDD and learning new places around the globe.

 Ask me anything about: